 DC Fast Charging – The Future of EVs?

 DC fast charging comes with a lot of perks for EV users; faster charging means drivers can get back on the road faster.
-It’s vital if you drive a vehicle with a large battery and don’t want to spend hours waiting at the station.
-However, the technology is still expensive and developing.
-New stations are implemented throughout the country, but it’s still not as common as level-two charging stations.
+It’s useful if you drive a vehicle with a large battery and don’t want to spend hours waiting at the station.
+New stations are implemented throughout the country, but it’s still not as common as Level 2 charging stations.

-If you own an EV intended to be used with this technology, like a Tesla, then it’s in your interest to resort almost exclusively to DC Fast Charging, but for smaller EVs or hybrids, it’ll depend on their capacities.
+If you own an EV intended to be used with this technology, like a Tesla, then it’s in your interest to choose the right charging level for your vehicle and driving patterns.